I come from a family of educators.

 Most freelancers float through their work without taking the time to make a practical distinction between B2B and B2C, but I want you to get past that.
 Getting in the habit of thinking about the nature of your relationship, and your clients’ relationships with their customers impacts you in multiple ways, but the biggest is your income.

-In general, there’s a lot of money and more space (less “competition”) in the B2B world, so focusing on that as a niche (or sub-niche) can help you earn more for your work and find clients more easily.
+In general, there’s a lot of money and more space (less “competition”) in the B2B world.
+Focusing on that as a niche (or sub-niche) can help you earn more for your work and find clients more easily.
 Personally, I’ve also noticed that there seems to be less drama with payments in the B2B space (but that’s just my experience.
 If you’ve seen different, feel free to leave that in the comments.)

 There are all sorts of remixes and permutations on all that, but as a freelancer, you only need to know one thing — that’s that learning to engage the world of B2B and consciously connect with the world of B2C can open you up to a huge new world of freelance work.